-Since WordPress 5.8 update added support for WebP, optimizing images in WordPress becomes easier.
+Since Wordpress 5.8 update added support for WebP, optimizing images in Wordpress has become easier.
 You can now upload WebP images that are leaner than JPEGs and PNGs.
-You can also test the new WordPress Performance team’s free plugin, which turns every uploaded JPEG into WebP.
+You can also test the new Wordpress Performance team’s free plugin, which turns every uploaded JPEG into WebP.

 Convert PNGs and JPEGs to WebP

-The WordPress Performance team recently released a free plugin that does create WebP from newly uploaded jpeg images, it’s in beta.
-This improvement will be later merged into WordPress Core.
+The Wordpress Performance team recently released a free plugin that does create WebP from newly uploaded jpeg images, and it’s in beta.
+This improvement will be later merged into Wordpress Core.

-The AVIF format is still not popular but as more WordPress plugins add support, you should consider it.
-To upload AVIF images on WordPress, you can edit functions.php to add support. *Safari browser still partially supports AVIF.
+The AVIF format is still not popular, but as more Wordpress plugins add support, you should consider it.
+To upload AVIF images on Wordpress, you can edit functions.php to add support.
+The Converter for Media Pro plugin offers Avif support.

 Cloudinary offers a free Website Image Analysis Tool that identifies opportunities to compress and size images across the page, including AVIF and WebP formats.